methodphoto/mincc/data/1985/1985-koh-i-noor.md

 title: "Koh-i-noor v The Min"
 gameLocation: "Cowgate Lane"
 gameDate: "07/07/1985"
+shortReport: "The Min batted first and made 217 all out.
+Koh-i-noor replied with 71 for 7 wkts (all out)."
 result: "The Min won by 146 runs"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min batted first and made 217 all out.
-Koh-i-noor replied with 71 for 7 wkts (all out).

-Result: {result}

 ## The Min Innings